Where to Find NYC’s Most Authentic International Food

 For Authentic Chinese Food: Flushing, Queens

 While Manhattan’s Chinatown is a great experience, the center of authentic Chinese food in NYC is Flushing, Queens.
 The neighborhood is a bustling hub of regional Chinese cuisines.
-Explore the food courts in malls like **New World Mall** or **Queens Crossing** for a dizzying array of hand-pulled noodles, soup dumplings (xiao long bao), and spicy Sichuan specialties.
-It’s a true immersion into the diverse food of China.
+Explore the food courts in malls like New World Mall or Queens Crossing for a dizzying array of hand-pulled noodles, steamed dumplings, and authentic Sichuan cuisine.
+Main Street in Flushing is lined with restaurants serving everything from Cantonese dim sum to Fujianese seafood dishes.
+Don’t miss the bubble tea shops and bakeries that line the streets, offering authentic pastries and desserts you won’t find in Manhattan.